 Parents may authorize the school to administer a non prescribed drug product using a form which is available at the school office.
 A physician does not have to authorize such medication.
+The parent may also authorize on the form that their child may self-administer the medication and keep the medication in their possession.

-If a student is found using or possessing a non prescribed drug product without parent authorization, the student will be brought to the school office and the parents will be contacted for authorization.
+If a student is found using or possessing a non-prescribed drug product without parent authorization, the student will be brought to the school office and the parents will be contacted for authorization.
 The medication will be confiscated until written authorization is received.